Iyk-Tech22/HNGx/stage-two/README.md

 oparation on a single resource called person, write an automate test script that to perform CRUD on the endpoint, use any database of one choice for managing the resource. provide an UML describing the structure of your database structure, Host your api and provide public access .

 # Requirements
+## REST API Development
+evelop an API with endpoints for:
+CREATE: Adding a new person.  => /api
+READ: Fetching details of a person.  => /api/user_id
+UPDATE: Modifying details of an existing person => /api/user_id
+DELETE: Removing a person => /api/user_id
+Ensure all interactions with the database are secure and free from common vulnerabilities (e.g., SQL injections).
+## Databas Modeling